Three Little Kittens

 "Three Little Kittens" is an English language nursery rhyme, in all likelihood with roots in the British folk tradition.
 The rhyme as published today however is a sophisticated piece usually attributed to American poet Eliza Lee Cabot Follen (1787–1860).
 With the passage of time, the poem has been absorbed into the Mother Goose collection.
-The rhyme tells of 3 kittens who first lost, then find and soak, their mittens.
+The rhyme tells of three kittens who first lost, then find and soak, their mittens.
 When all is finally set to rights, the kittens receive their mother's approval and some pie.
 It has a Roud Folk Song Index number of 16140.

-The poem was published in England in 1817 in a review by Willhelm Ewart Gladstone, writing as Bartholomew Jenkins, in The Zion Miscellany.
+The poem was published in London in 1827 in a satirical review by Willhelm Ewart Gladstone, writing as Bartholomew Bouverie, in The Eton Miscellany.

-A version was later published in 1833 as an anonymous addition to a volume of Follen's verse and in the United States in 1843.
+A version was later published in England in 1833 as an anonymous addition to a volume of Follen's verse.
 Follen may have developed and refined an existing, rude version of the poem, and, in the process, made it her own.
-The poem is a sophisticated production that avoids the typical moralization of 19th century children's literature in favor of metamorphic fantasy, satirical nonsense, and word play.
+The poem is a sophisticated production that avoids the typical moralization of 19th century children's literature in favour of metamorphic fantasy, satirical nonsense, and word play.